-As you enter a corner, downshift into the gear that will put you in the maximum torque band while crossing the turn apex so you'll be able to accelerate out of the turn.
+As you enter a corner, downshift into the gear that will put you in the maximum torque band while crossing the turn's apex so you'll be able to accelerate out of the turn.

-Advanced Driving techniques can be applied equally in a car equipped with an automatic transmission. you've never used the gears on your automatic car, ask your instructor to teach you how to use them. lf
+Advanced driving techniques can be applied equally in a car equipped with an automatic transmission or PDK.
+If you've never used the gears on your automatic car, ask your instructor to teach you how to use them.
+But realize the PDK is better at shifting than most drivers.